briatte/computing/03-computing-tricks-2/computing-tricks-2.md

 ### 9. Use a VPN

-A VPN caries all your Internet traffic through an encrypted "tunnel" that makes it difficult to identify where you are and what you are doing online for anyone but yourself _and_ the VPN provider.
+A VPN carries all your Internet traffic through an encrypted 'tunnel' that makes it difficult to identify where you are and what you are doing online for anyone but yourself _and_ the VPN provider.
 It is commonly used as a protection against Internet Service Providers and governments (yet see note).

 > Buy a VPN subscription from a trusted provider, such as [cryptostorm][cryptostorm].